jprichardson/electron-ipc-stream/README.md

 ### JSON Objects

-It is completly safe to call `write` on either end of the stream with objects.
+It is completely safe to call `write` on either end of the stream with objects.

 source: